-President Kennedy will later reverse his decision and resolve instead to disentangle the US from Vietnam.
+President Kennedy later reverses his decision and resolves instead to disentangle the US from Vietnam.
 However, he is assassinated before his new program can be implemented.
-His successor, Lyndon B. Johnson, will further escalate the US involvement.
+His successor, Lyndon B. Johnson, further escalates the US involvement.

 Vice President - 1963-1965 none; 1965-1969 Hubert Humphrey